Making Homes Safe for Seniors

 As loved ones grow older, they commonly must lean on those closest to them for the care and support they need.
 Oftentimes, however, families struggle with the best ways to keep relatives safe.
 If you are considering making adjustments to your own home or adapting that of a loved one, you aren’t alone.
-Read on to learn more about how Coggin Security, Inc. can help you make a home safe for seniors.
+Read on to learn more about how Coggin Security, Inc. can help you provide residential security for seniors.

 5 Ways You Can Help An Aging Loved One Feel Safe

-There are a number of different ways – both big and small – to make home safer for an aging relative.
+There are a number of different ways – both big and small – to provide residential safety for seniors.
 However, one of the best places to start is simply by removing the safety hazards that are often unintentionally overlooked.
 We recommend addressing these common risks in and around your loved one’s home:

 Provide An Emergency PERS Device

 With personal emergency response systems (PERS) from Coggin Security, Inc., you can have peace of mind knowing that your loved ones are safe.
 In the event of an emergency, help can be reached and on their way in a matter of minutes at the push of a button.
 Available in necklaces and bracelets, our emergency PERS devices help aging relatives feel safe with a direct line of contact that’s always with them.